<aside>

 This isn’t only to know what each other is working on.
 It’s also critical to ensuring we’re prioritising the right efforts at the right time (visibility increases this feedback loop and input from others) and holding each other accountable to timely progress (to supercharge our goal setting processes).
 We're all responsible for enabling this.

-Being remote-first means being async by default — you should collaborate and solve problems via the written word, through Slack (How we use Slack) or a document (Notion or Google Doc), before reflexively scheduling a meeting.
+Being remote-first means being async by default — you should collaborate and solve problems via the written word, through Slack (How We Use Slack) or a document (Notion or Google Doc), before reflexively scheduling a meeting.
+We're not however a fully asynchronous company.
+We optimise for being online together, and this real-time communication and collaboration is a core part of how we work.

 We expect: